SlackBuffer/blockchain-web/Go/TGPL.md

 - Use "camel case"
 - The letters of acronyms and initialisms are always rendered **in the same case**
     - `htmlEacape`, `HTMLEscape`
+## Declarations
+- A declaration names a program entity and specifies some or all of its property
+- 4 major kinds of declarations: `var`, `const`, `type`, `func` -- Functions and other package-level entities may be declared **in any order**
+- (`const`, `var`) Declarations may appear at package level(so the names are visible throughout the package) or within a function(so the names are visible only within that function)
+## Variables
+- A variable is a piece of storage containing a value
+- A var declaration creates a variable of a particular type, attaches a name to it, and sets its initial value
+    - `var name type = expresssion`
+    - Either the `type` or the `= expression` can be omitted, but not both
+        1. If the expression is omitted, the initial value is the *zero value* for its type
+- Initializers may be literal values or arbitrary expressions
+    - Package-level variables are initialized **before `main` begins**
+    - Local variables are initialized as their declarations are encountered during function execution
+- It's possible to declare and optionally initialize a set of variables in a single declaration
+- A set of variables can also be initialized by calling a function that returns multiple values

+    ```go
+    var i, j, k int // int int int
+    var b, f, s = true, 2.3, "four" // bool, float64, string
+    var f, err = os.Open(name)  // returns a file and an error
+    ```

+- A `var` declaration tends to be reserved for local variables that need an explicit type that differs from that of the initializer expression - [ ], or for when the variable will be assigned a value later and its initial value is unimportant
+- ***zero vale***
+    - numeric type: 0
+    - string: `""`
+    - boolean: `false`
+    - interfaces, reference types(slice, pointer, map, channel, function): `nil`
+    - aggregate type (array, struct): zero value of all of its elements or fields
+### Short Variable Declarations
+- `name := expression`
+    - Used within a function only, not for package-level variables
+    - The type of `name` is determined by the type of `expression`
+    - Used to declare and initialize the majority of local variables
+- **`:=` is a declaration, `=` is an assignment**
+- `i, j := 0, 1`
+    - Declarations with multiple initializer expressions should be used only when they help readability (such as for short and natural groupings like initialization part of a `for` loop)
+    - > tuple assignment: `i, j = j, i` swaps values of `i` and `j`
+- `f, err := os.Open(name)`
+- A short variable declaration **must declare at least one new variable**
+    - If some of variables in a short variable declaration were already declared **in the same lexical block**, then,  for those variables, the short variable declaration acts like an **assignment**
+    - A short variable declaration acts like an assignment only to variables that were already in the same lexical scope; declarations in an outer block are ignored
+- Declare a string variable
+    1. `s := ""`
+        - can be used only within a function, not for package-level variables
+    2. `var s string`
+        - relies on default initialization to the zero value
+    3. `var s = ""`
+        - rarely used except when declaring multiple variables
+    4. `var s string = ""`
+        - explicit about the variable's type
+        - redundant when variable type is the same as that of the initial value
+        - necessary when they are not of the same type
+### Pointers
+- Variables created by declarations are identified by a name, such as `x`, but many variables are identified only by expressions like `x[i]` or `x.f`
+- A pointer value is the address of a variable.
+A pointer is thus the **location** at which a value is stored
+    - Not every value has an address, but every variable does
+    - With a pointer, we can read or update the value of a variable indirectly, without using or even knowing the name of the variable, if indeed it has a name
+- If a variable is declared `var x int`, the expression `&x` ("address of x") yields a value to an integer variable, that is, a value of type `*int`, which is pronounced "pointer to int"
+    - If this value is called `p`, we say "`p` points to `x`", or equivalently "`p` contains the address of `x`"
+    - The variable to which `p` points is written `*p`.
+The expression `*p` yields the value of that variable, an `int`
+    - Since `*p` denotes a variable, it may also appear on the left-hand side of an assignment, in which case the assignment updates the variable
+- Each component of a variable of aggregate type - a field of a struct or an element of an array - is also a variable and thus also has an address too